Facebook Tips & Strategies

 Your "General" description provides Facebook with a high-level overview of your business and its mission.
 This is used in several highly valuable ways, so spend some time perfecting it, ensuring you include a number of your previously identified search keywords.

-Depending on if you're working a page with the classic page experience or you have already converted to the New Page Experience, Facebook provides a short (roughly 255 characters) description area to summarize what you're all about, giving visitors a fast takeaway.
+Depending on whether you're working with the classic page experience or have already switched to the New Page Experience, Facebook provides a short (roughly 255 characters) description area to summarize what you're all about, giving visitors a quick takeaway.
 Think of it as your elevator pitch.
 Use this space for:

 • Your snappy, memorable brand tagline.